cod1r/Code-Switching/wi.md

 **Multiple Submission Policy**

 Papers that have been or will be submitted to other meetings or publications are acceptable, but authors must indicate this information at submission time.
-If accepted, authors must notify the organizers as to whether the paper will be presented at the workshop or elsewhere.
+If accepted, authors must notify the organizers before the camera-ready deadline as to whether the paper will be presented at the workshop or elsewhere.

 **Electronic Submission**